LouisDesdoigts/dLux/docs/API/optics.md

 ## Private classes

+[comment]: <> (source code?)

-To further facilitate the creation of custom optics classes, dLux provides a few base classes that can be used to build your own optics classes.
+To further facilitate the creation of custom optics classes, ∂Lux provides a few base classes that can be used to build your own optics classes.

 The private classes are as follows: